Overview

 Causes

-Transposition of the great arteries occurs during pregnancy when the baby's heart is developing.
-The cause is most often unknown.
+Transposition of the great arteries, also called TGA, happens during pregnancy when the unborn baby's heart is forming.
+An unborn baby also is called a fetus.
+The cause is most often not known.

-• Usually, the artery that carries blood from the heart to the lungs — called the pulmonary artery — connects to the heart's lower right chamber.
-That chamber is called the right ventricle.
+The artery that carries blood from the heart to the lungs is called the pulmonary artery.
+It connects to the heart's lower right chamber, called the right ventricle.

-In a complete transposition of the great arteries (also called dextro-transposition of the great arteries), the two arteries leaving the heart have switched positions.
+In this condition, also called dextro-transposition of the great arteries (d-TGA), the position of the two arteries leaving the heart is switched.
 The pulmonary artery connects to the left lower heart chamber.
 The aorta connects to the right lower heart chamber.

 The switched arteries cause changes in blood flow.
-Oxygen-poor blood now flows through the right side of the heart.
-It goes back to the body without passing through the lungs.
-Oxygen-rich blood now flows through the left side of the heart.
-It goes directly back into the lungs without being pumped to the rest of the body.
+Usually, oxygen-poor blood flows through the right side of the heart to the lungs to get oxygen.
+In d-TGA, the oxygen-poor blood goes from the right side of the heart to the aorta and the rest of the body.
+The oxygen-rich blood goes back into the lungs without being pumped to the rest of the body.
+Unless there also is a hole in the heart, such as an atrial septal defect, that lets the blood mix, the body does not get oxygen-rich blood.
+This is life-threatening.

-In this less common type, also called levo-transposition of the great arteries (L-TGA), the two lower heart chambers are reversed.
+In this less common type, also called levo-transposition of the great arteries, the two lower heart chambers are reversed.

 • The lower left heart chamber, called the left ventricle, is on the heart's right side.
 It gets blood from the upper right heart chamber.